 Playing the piano was a significant part of my life for about 12 years.
 Taking piano lessons for so long shaped who I am today.
 Studies show taking music lessons gives kids many benefits, beyond having an appreciation for music.
 Even taking lessons as an adult can give you many benefits as well.

 A few times in my travels (and at home too) I’ve noticed colourful street pianos.
 Most are available for anyone to play.
 I always love seeing these pianos.
 They show how music and art can come together in a public setting.
 Here are a few that I’ve seen.

 New York City

-Which of these pianos is your favourite?
+Have you seen any colourful pianos on your travels?
+Which of these is your favourite?